starwisp/Civizard-tileset-archeology/README.md

 <b>Extracted tileset - black areas and tearing, viewed in 'TiledGGD-PE-'</b>

 ![middle correct tiles](https://github.com/starwisp/Civizard-tileset-archeology/assets/4465384/021c45cd-81ed-4c43-9a24-d9351c35a417)
-<b>Arrows point to problems: Last tile has some bytes missing; Black areas could be normal.
+<b>Arrows point to problems: Last tile has some bytes missing; black areas could be normal.
 The black area on position 1 in the decompressed terrain datafile occurs in the live game after sequential tile injection (see image in 6.2) as well on position 1, so we can infer that it may be intentional.</b>

-While we were brainstorming this, Vervalkon noticed the problem: The shifting pixel issue was because, 00067084.bin.out was missing 20 pixels from the beginning and 00010384.bin.out had an extra four pixels in its end.
+While we were brainstorming this, Vervalkon was able to pinpoint the problem: The shifting pixel issue was because, 00067084.bin.out was missing 20 pixels from the beginning and 00010384.bin.out had an extra 4 pixels in its end.
-Since one tile has 24x24 pixels. that would hint at more tile when combined.
-If we can combine 2 bins, maybe all 4 bins might be part of one file that was split too early.
-The trick then was to manually combine all 4 larger bins from world0.bmf and world1.bmf, respectively.
+Since one tile has 24x24 pixels that would hint at one more tile (20+4 pixels) that was split on 2 files during decompression.
+This shifted the pixels of most files around (also the 24x24 completely black tiles).
+Since 'TiledGGD-PE-' was set to display that large chunk of grafics data as blocks of 24x24 pixels (the tiles), we ended up with 'shifts'/'tears'.
+If we can combine 2 bins, maybe all 4 bins might be part of one file that was split at the wrong point.
+The solution was to manually combine all 4 larger bins from each, world0.bmf and world1.bmf, into one file.
 This got rid of the tearing and shifting in the tiles and left us 2 nicely laid out terrain tilesets.

 ![myror](https://github.com/starwisp/Civizard-tileset-archeology/assets/4465384/52cb83ea-379f-4326-8c95-dc94d5496f1c)
 <b>Meet the Myror tiles from world1.bmf; mushroom forest highlighted (@simbey that magic forest is for you ).</b>